py-why/EconML/doc/spec/estimation/dr.rst

     Alternatively, you can pick the best first stage models outside of the EconML framework and pass in the selected models to EconML.
     This can save on runtime and computational resources.
-Furthermore, it is statistically more stable since all data is being used for training rather than a fold.
+Furthermore, it is statistically more stable since all data is being used for hyper-parameter tuning rather than a single fold inside of the DML algorithm (as long as the number of hyperparameter values that you are selecting over is not exponential in the number of samples, this approach is statistically valid).
 E.g.:

     .. testcode::